-- 1. Midterm examination (40%): There will be a midterm exam comprised of multi choice questions and short essays.
+- 1. Midterm examination (30%): There will be a midterm exam comprised of multi choice questions and short essays.
 This exam will be based on course lectures, discussion sessions, and assigned readings. - 2.
-Quiz (10%): The review questions due at the end of the second Clean Water Act lecture must be completed and SUBMITTED on canvas for grading (this is the only set of Review Q's that must be submitted, and must be submitted for grading as a take home quiz; all other review questions are for your review purposes each week) - 2.
+Quizzes (20%): The review questions due at the end of the second Clean Water Act lecture must be completed and SUBMITTED on canvas for grading (this is the only set of Review Q's that must be submitted and must be submitted for grading as a take home quiz; all other review questions are for your review purposes each week).
+The Q2 is a normal online closed book quiz. - 2.
 Participation: 10% based on participation and responsiveness on Canvas, eg, logging on each week, posting and responding to discussion topics, etc. - 3.
 Final examination (40%): There will be a final exam conducted at the end of semester..
 The format of the final exam will be the same as the midterm exam; it will be based only on course material covered during the second half of the semester.
 MidT and Final are closed book no notes, with Respondus Monitor - 4.
 You may select an optional writing assignment.
-If optional writing assignment is chosen the midterm will be weighted 30%, 10% participation and responsiveness on Canvas, Final 40% and paper 20%.
+If optional writing assignment is chosen three points extra credit may be achieved based on the quality of the submission.
 If you choose the optional paper: You are to prepare and submit via email or Canvas a five page double space paper (12 pt font) to include a brief summary and full discussion of how environmental change was induced by either of the two books assigned for the semester: "Silent Spring," R. Carson or "A Civil Action", J Harr.
 You must use researched references (at least five); peer reviewed sources must be emphasized.
 Due three weeks before the final.
 Reminder will be sent.